nHunter0/nHunter0/README.md

     </a>
 </samp>

-<samp>- 🔐 Working on secure and reliable software solutions with a focus on improving cybersecurity practices 🛡️</samp>
+<samp>- 🔐 Working on secure and reliable software solutions with a focus on improving cybersecurity practices</samp>

 <!-- Connect -->
 <h3 align="center"><samp>Connect</samp></h3>